 Core Features

-- Controller installation and status monitoring: Supports batch installation of Linux/Windows controllers for nodes, with the list displaying controller runtime status and version information;
+- Controller installation and status monitoring: Supports batch installation of Linux (x86_64 / ARM64) / Windows controllers for nodes, with the list displaying controller runtime status and version information;

-- Full lifecycle hosted component operations: Supports install, start, restart, and stop operations for components on nodes, with batch management of component runtime status;
+uname -mand distributes the matching installer and controller package by OS + architecture.
+The nodecpu_architectureattribute is populated and persisted via Sidecar callback; - Full lifecycle hosted component operations: Supports install, start, restart, and stop operations for components on nodes, with per-node retry for failed tasks;

-- Node information visualization: Displays node IP, name, owning organization, and hosted component status (normal/abnormal/not started), providing a global view of node resources.
+- Node information visualization: Displays node IP, name, owning organization, active status, controller status, hosted component status, installation method, node type, CPU architecture, and version information;

 3. Environment Management: Infrastructure Components for Cloud Region Communication